translate/pootle/docs/server/commands.rst

 .. django-admin-option:: --check

-Use the :option:`--check` option to force calculaton of a specified check.
+Use the :option:`--check` option to force calculation of a specified check.
 To recalculate only the ``date_format`` quality checks, run:

 .. code-block:: console